Groom's Cakes at New Orleans Weddings

 Here's a stack of the groom's favorite board games.

 This was a really cool and unique idea for a groom's cake, and is one of my all-time favorites.
 It's clearly an iPhone, but with most of the app icons representing various aspects of his life, interests, career, and other things that are important to him... he's an accomplished radiologist who loves Diet Coke and Apple products, is an avid photographer and world traveler, and his favorite movie is Disney/Pixar's Up! (it even earned two spaces on the cake... the well-known image of the house being lofted by balloons, as well as the grape soda bottle cap "Ellie badge" adjacent to it).
-And yes, October 27th was the wedding date!
+And yes, October 27th (as shown on the Calendar app icon) was their wedding date!

 And to finish off this collection of fabulous groom's cakes, The Beatles, All You Need is Love, created by La Louisiane Bakery.